 Sure enough, the first thing I learned at Bell Labs was that Meucci was a fake.
 Bell was the true inventor.
 Was Sister Josephine feeding us an Italian fantasy?
 I reviewed both patents.
-My take was that engineering of a realistic telephone.
+My take was that Meucci described a rudimentary telephone in very vague terms.
+Bell was far more specific about theengineering of a realistic telephone.
 Meucci had the right idea, but Bell had a workable model that correctly described the science behind a full telephonic connection.
 I vote for Bell but give Meucci credit for his vision.
 He should be given credit for leading Bell into a true discovery.